Paycheck Calculator

 How much of my paycheck goes to taxes?

-Why is my first paycheck different?
+Why is my first paycheck smaller than expected?